ljw1004/csharpspec/csharp/classes.md

 Init A
 1 1
 ```
-because the rules for when static constructors execute (as defined in §10.12) provide that `B`'s static constructor (and hence `B`'s static field initializers) must run before `A`'s static constructor and field initializers.
+because the rules for when static constructors execute (as defined in [Static constructors](classes.md#static-constructors)) provide that `B`'s static constructor (and hence `B`'s static field initializers) must run before `A`'s static constructor and field initializers.

 #### Instance field initialization

-The instance field variable initializers of a class correspond to a sequence of assignments that are executed immediately upon entry to any one of the instance constructors (§10.11.1) of that class.
+The instance field variable initializers of a class correspond to a sequence of assignments that are executed immediately upon entry to any one of the instance constructors ([Constructor initializers](classes.md#constructor-initializers)) of that class.
 The variable initializers are executed in the textual order in which they appear in the class declaration.
-The class instance creation and initialization process is described further in §10.11.
+The class instance creation and initialization process is described further in [Instance constructors](classes.md#instance-constructors).

 A variable initializer for an instance field cannot reference the instance being created.
 Thus, it is a compile-time error to reference `this` in a variable initializer, as it is a compile-time error for a variable initializer to reference any instance member through a *simple_name*.
 In the example
 ```csharp